Semrush helps you:

 GTmetrix is a free browser tool that you can use to identify these two issues.

-To get started, type your URL in and hit “Test your site”.
+To get started, type your URL in and hit “Test Now”.

 On the next page, scroll down to the “Page Details” section.
 Here, you’ll see a bar representing the “Total Page Requests” for the URL you typed in.